phip1611/slidev-slides/2025-10-cyberus-combine-demo/slides.md

 -->

 ---
+layout: image
+image: /images/fasten-seatbelt.png
+backgroundSize: contain
+---

+---
+title: Disclaimer
+layout: quote
+---

+# {{ $frontmatter.title }}

+In case you are new to Cyberus, this was an inside joke

+---
-title: Why am I showing you this?
+title: Why am I showing you Slidev?
 ---

 # {{ $frontmatter.title }}